-Loan to associates reflects a loan receivable from GreenLake Development Srl, holding company of GreenLake Project-Phase A (Notes 21 and 39.4).
+Loan to associates reflects a loan receivable from GreenLake Development Srl, which was sold during the year as part of the sale of SEC I group (Notes 21 and 38.4).

-26. Financial Assets at FV through P&L
+25. Financial Assets at FV through P&L

 The table below presents the analysis of the balance of Financial Assets at FV through P&L in relation to the continued operations of the Company: